CAVE DE DÉGUSTATION & BOUTIQUE OUVERTE DE 10H À 18H 7/7 | OUVERTURE DE L'HOTEL EN MAI 2021

 The producers working at the domain are responsible for the wine-making process, from growing the grapes to bringing them to the cellar and bottling the wine.
 The facilities present a perfect example of modern techniques at the service of pure tradition.
 The domain has its own end-to-end wine-making facilities - from the stainless steel double-bottomed vats, to an arch-shaped wine-ageing cellar with stained glass windows, to a bottling plant and storage premises that match the scale of production at the domain.

-The shop is open seven days a week, from 10 am to 6 pm in winter, and from 10 am to 7 pm in summer (closed on 25 December, 1 and 2 January)
+The shop is open 7 days a week from 10am to 5pm in winter and from 10am to 7pm in summer (closed on December 25, January 1st and 2nd).